carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .source}

-In the above example the process is executed 23 times, each time a value is received from the channel num and used to process the script.
+In the above example the process is executed 23 times, each time a value is received from the channel `chr_ch` and used to process the script.
 Thus, it results in an output similar to the one shown below:

 ~~~
 process chromosome 3